Buddy Holly (Born Charles Holley)

 The Buddy Holly Collection - Buddy Holly

-One Response to “Died On This Date (February 3, 1959) Buddy Holly / Rock ‘n Roll Pioneer”
+One thought on “Died On This Date (February 3, 1959) Buddy Holly / Rock ‘n Roll Pioneer”

 Not for him the theatrical posturing that took over many later acts – his straightforward energetic and sometimes tender music spoke for itself.
 Perhaps his star would have faded in time had he lived – but it’s a safe bet that there would have been plenty more indelable classics to add to the impressive amount we have even after such a meteoric, tragically short career.